Full disclosure: I have an iPhone 4 and I love it. Moving on…

 To start with, gripping almost any mobile phone in certain ways will reduce its reception by 1 or more bars.
 This is true of iPhone 4, iPhone 3GS, as well as many Droid, Nokia and RIM phones.
 But some users have reported that iPhone 4 can drop 4 or 5 bars when tightly held in a way which covers the black strip in the lower left corner of the metal band.
 This is a far bigger drop than normal, and as a result some have accused the iPhone 4 of having a faulty antenna design.

-Often with ORM, the best thing to do is to is (as John pointed out in a previous post) nothing at all.
+Often with ORM, the best thing to do is to is nothing at all.
 In this case, Apple needed to respond, and they did so well.
 In the highlighted sentence, they were able to credibly blast their competitors’ products because they admitted fault within their own.

 This is the part that most companies appear to overlook the importance of.
 A simple admission of a problem or mistake almost can make negative stories disappear more quickly than hoping it goes away by itself.
 Also, if you don’t give the audience a story, they’ll make up their own.